KareemSab278/KareemSab278/README.md

 ---

 ## 🌟 Goals
-🎯 Enhance skills in React and modern JavaScript frameworks (Next.js, Vue.js).
+🎯 Enhance skills in React and modern JavaScript frameworks. *(Achieved!)*
-📖 Dive deeper into database optimisation and cloud services.
+📖 Dive deeper into database optimization and cloud services.
-💡 Build a full-scale project, such as an employee management web app.
-(I did that!)
+💡 Build a full-scale project, such as an employee management web app. *(Completed!)*
+💻 Learn a lower-level, stricter language like C# and build an inventory management system with full CRUD operations.

 ---